uoftcprg/pokerkit/docs/simulation.rst

        self.verify_operation(...)
        ...

-The table below shows the verifiers and queriers for each operation.
+The table below shows the verifiers and queries for each operation.

 ============================= ==================================================================== =========================================================
 Operation                     Verifier                                                             Querier